Checkmk

 2.3.
 Linux distribution versions

-Some obsolete distributions will no longer be supported in the Checkmk 2.2.0 version.
+Some obsolete distributions will no longer be supported under Checkmk version 2.4.0.

 Does this affect you?
-This will affect you if your Checkmk server has one of the following — still supported in 2.1.0 — Linux distributions installed:
+This will affect you if any of the following Linux distributions — still supported in 2.3.0 — is installed on your Checkmk server:

-What do you need to do?
+What will you need to do?
 Before updating Checkmk, first perform a Linux distribution version upgrade.
-Make sure that the target version of the Linux distribution is supported by Checkmk 2.1.0 and 2.2.0.
-To find out which Linux distribution versions are supported by Checkmk, see the update matrix for version 2.2.0 and the download page after you have selected the Checkmk version and your Linux distribution.
+Make sure that the target version of the Linux distribution of Checkmk is 2.3.0 and that 2.4.0 is supported.
+You can find out which Linux distribution versions Checkmk supports in the update matrix for 2.4.0 and on the download page after you have selected the Checkmk version and your Linux distribution.

 2.4.
 Browser support